osmangokturk/manifestForIncOTProject/README.md

+# Project Inception of Things
-the manifest files to the 42 project Inception of Things, p3.
+The manifest files for the 42 project, Inception of Things, p3.